 Dampen the soil with a fine spray and cover with a clear plastic bag and place on a warm windowsill.
 You can also place the pot inside a propagator.
 The temperature must be between 65-70°F for germination to occur.
 Depending on the variety, and conditions, this can take up to 3 weeks.

-Allow the germinated seedlings to grow on in the pot.
+Allow the germinated seedlings of the bell peppers to grow on in the pot.
 Should all three seeds germinate thin out the weakest seedling.
 Allow the remaining bell pepper plants to grow on together, as one.
 This method, of pairing peppers, encourages more protective leaves to grow.
 It can also encourage a heavier yield.

 Sowing more than one seedling in a container allows for the failure of one or two seeds.
 If all three seeds germinate the weakest seedling can later be pinched out.

-When the plants have produced 3 true leaves, re-pot into a large container.
+When the peppers have produced 3 true leaves, re-pot into a large container.
 At this stage you can also apply a dose of organic fertilizer.

-Grow the plants on, keeping the soil evenly moist, until you are ready to transplant to their final position.
+Grow the peppers on, keeping the soil evenly moist, until you are ready to transplant to their final position.

 A bell pepper plant grows best in a daytime temperature range of 66-82°F. At night the temperature should range between 59-68°F. If you live in a cooler area, you’ll have more success growing the peppers undercover in pots.